-Students may be assigned a locker during the first few days of school (depending on the Covid-19 PHO orders).
-It is their responsibility to keep the locker free of writing or damage.
+Students may be assigned a locker during the first few days of school.
+It is their responsibility to keep the locker free of writing or damage and to register the lock combination and locker number with the office.
 Students are not permitted to move, exchange, or share lockers with other students.
 They must secure their locker with a combination lock.
 The locker is school property and, as such, may be inspected at any time.
 Locker checks will occur regularly throughout the year.
 Students are expected to keep their locker tidy.